zakaria-menacer/classroom-api/README.md

 This project is an API-only classroom management system built with [NestJS](https://nestjs.com/).
 It enables users to create classrooms, manage assignments with file uploads, enroll in classrooms, and submit assignments with file uploads.
 The system uses permission-based access control (PBAC), where each user is assigned a role, and each role has multiple permissions.
 Authorization is enforced by checking if the user’s role has the necessary permissions for accessing specific API endpoints.

-User authentication is managed via [Okta](https://developer.okta.com/), while permissions and roles are handled within the system itself.
+User authentication is managed via [Okta](https://developer.okta.com/) using the OIDC (OpenID Connect) protocol.
+Okta handles only the authentication, while permissions and roles are managed within the system itself.

 ## Features